PennLINC/ZAPR01_dMRI_TMSfMRI/index.md

    - In order to quantify mean fixel-based pathway measures for each subject (e.g. fiber density), the causal white matter pathway streamlines were mapped back to template fixels with [/tract_analyses/tracts_to_fixels.sh](https://github.com/PennLINC/ZAPR01_dMRI_TMSfMRI/blob/gh-pages/tract_analyses/tracts_to_fixels.sh)
    - Tract fixels were then cropped from the whole-brain fixed mask via [/tract_analyses/fixelcrop.sh](https://github.com/PennLINC/ZAPR01_dMRI_TMSfMRI/blob/gh-pages/tract_analyses/fixelcrop.sh) (using a primary streamline threshold of 5 as well as additional streamline thresholds for sensitivity analyses)

+### Tract Anatomy and Brodmann Overlap
+The scripts in [/tract_analyses/anatomy](https://github.com/PennLINC/ZAPR01_dMRI_TMSfMRI/tree/master/tract_analyses/anatomy) were written to gain insight into the anatomy of the identified vlPFC-amygdala pathway.
+   - Pathway streamlines were mapped to voxels for the visualization in Figure 3B using tracts_to_voxels.sh
+   - The Brodmann areas that pathway streamlines originated in were determined by running tractendpoints.sh followed by tractorigins_brodmann.sh

 ### Tract-Based Mean Fixel Measures and TMS-fMRI Evoked Response Measures
 To assess whether microstructural (FD) and macrostructural (logFC) properties of the vlPFC-amygdala white matter pathway were associated with the magnitude of TMS-evoked functional response in the amydala (and to conduct related sensitivity and specificity analyses), vlPFC-amygdala white matter pathway fixel measures (FD, logFC, FDC) were extracted for each subject with [/tract_analyses/fixelmeasures.sh](https://github.com/PennLINC/ZAPR01_dMRI_TMSfMRI/blob/gh-pages/tract_analyses/fixelmeasures.sh) and TMS-fMRI functional evoked response data were extracted with [/TMSfMRI_EvokedResponse/TMSfMRI_SignalChange_TMSon_Measures.sh](https://github.com/PennLINC/ZAPR01_dMRI_TMSfMRI/blob/gh-pages/TMSfMRI_evokedresponse/TMSfMRI_SignalChange_TMSon_Measures.sh).
 Note: the fMRI data were preprocessed with fMRIPrep and postprocessed with XCP to generate single pulse TMS-fMRI BOLD signal change (i.e. evoked response) maps, as detailed in Duprat et al. (In preparation).